 mkdir azfunction-on-k8s && cd azfunction-on-k8s func init --sample --docker

 That’s it.
-Our new Azure Function has been created, including the required
+Our new Azure Functions project has been created, including the required

 Create the Docker image